 The meat of this action items template is underneath the project information.
 It is divided into a row for each of the action items and then columns to identify specific aspects of the action items.
 There’s an action item ID, which makes it easier to refer to it later on, as well as the date the action item was opened and a description of the work to be done.

-Next, there’s space to identify who the action item is assigned to.
+Next, there’s space to identify to who the action item is assigned.
 This is the person tasked with completing the work.
 You can add what department they work for, which is especially helpful if you’re in a large organization.

 What follows is the directions for executing the task.
 This should be a brief explanation.
 It can be step by step, but you don’t want to get bogged down in unnecessary details.
 Remember, action items are not full-blown projects.
 If need be, you can roll out an action plan.